zulip/zulip/README.dev.md

 2016-05-06 21:43:35,007 INFO     Tornado  23.9% busy over the past 16.0 seconds
 ```

-Now the Zulip web server should be running and accessible.
+Now the Zulip server should be running and accessible.
 Verify this by
 navigating to [http://localhost:9991/](http://localhost:9991/) in your browser
 on your main machine.